Hello to our Baja travelers! Welcome to our Whale Watching Los Cabos post.

 This will depend on how you hire the service and your provider, but this is generally a pocket-friendly activity.

-If you book online, you can expect to spend from 60 USD up to 250 USD as a typical price range, and this will depend on the tour’s specificities, like if it’s a big group trip or a more personal adventure.
+If you book online, you can expect to spend from 70 USD up to 250 USD as a typical price range, and this will depend on the tour’s specificities, like if it’s a big group trip or a more personalized adventure.

-Here you can check these Tripadvisor alternatives with excellent ratings online:
+Here you can check these alternatives from great providers online with excellent ratings:

-Bear in mind these prices may vary according to season and demand.
-As you can expect, most tours are for Cabo San Lucas as this is a more developed and bigger city than San José del Cabo.
+As you can expect, most tours are for Cabo San Lucas as this is a more suitable city for this activity than San José del Cabo.

-However you decide to book your whale watching tour in Cabo, we can assure you’ll have a remarkable experience with these beautiful marine mammals.
+However you decide to book your whale-watching tour in Cabo, we can assure you you’ll have a remarkable experience with these beautiful marine mammals hundreds of great reviews cannot be wrong!

 Enjoy Los Cabos